 Member Adem Bol'era worked with me to create a new Martial Arts: Forms Studies exam.
 Special thanks to Adem for working under my self-imposed deadline and executing swiftly.
 Marcus and I went in and finalized the admin, and you can check it out HERE in the Combat Writing halls of the Shadow Academy.

 This is a brand new exam.
 If you took the old Hand to Hand exam, it will not count towards this.
 That said, please let us know what you think of the new exam!
-Any feedback, typos, notes, send them to: [Log in to view e-mail addresses], [Log in to view e-mail addresses], and [Log in to view e-mail addresses] so we can take a look.
+Any feedback, typos, notes, send them to: [Log in to view e-mail addresses], [Log in to view e-mail addresses], [Log in to view e-mail addresses].

 Everyone that has done project work for me, as Combat Master, has been awarded and taken care of.